Fgc17/dotsafe/README.md

 });
 ```

-From now on, whenever you generate your client, you will get a `publicEnv` object:
+From now on, if any variable is correctly prefixed, you will get a `publicEnv` object.

-Server environments can't be accessed through the `publicEnv` object, and will throw an error if you try to access them on the client.
+Server environments won't be listed under the `publicEnv` object, and you will get warned if you try to access them in the client.

 You can configure the client/server environment detection by setting the `isServer` property in the configuration file: